oerc-music/meld/README.md

 Posting an annotation
 ---------------------

-Annotations can be posted directly to the session.
+Annotations can be posted directly to the session LDP container (Annotation Service).
 You will need to add a "Content-Type" header with value "application/json" for the server to process them properly.
 To avoid race conditions and accidental overwriting, we use ETags (file hashes) which  need to be